BlogVisas and Residency

 Within 15 days of arriving on a new visa, you're required to register with Migración Colombia.
 You'll get a cédula de extranjería — the foreigners ID card — which becomes your primary ID for banking, signing contracts, and daily life here.
 The appointment process is straightforward once you know what to expect: /cedula-de-extranjeria-colombia-guide/.

-From Pensionado to Permanent Residency in Two Years
+From Pensionado to Permanent Residency in Five Years

 Once you hold the Visa R, the ongoing requirements change significantly: you can affiliate with EPS again, the 180-day presence rule no longer applies, and your residency status doesn't expire on a fixed timeline.
 After a further period on R status, you become eligible for Colombian citizenship — though that process has its own requirements and timeline.